 Quick overview:

 The installation of Windows XP Service Pack 1 actually only consists of a double-click and permanent confirmation by clicking Next.
-Anyone who continues to hold this opinion is definitely wrong, because SP1 offers 10 secret parameters with which you can influence the setup in your favor.
-In our forum, NADJI has dared to use all the command extensions and posted them clearly:
+Anyone who continues to hold this opinion is definitely wrong, because the SP1 offers 10 secret parameters with which you can influence the setup in your favor.
+In our forum, NADJI has ventured into all the command extensions and posted them clearly:

-The installation options can be transferred in two different ways.
-Either place the required parameter after a space followed by a slash or select the combination space followed by the minus sign.
+Transferring the installation options can basically be done in two different ways.
+Either place the required parameter after a space followed by a slash or choose the combination space followed by the minus sign.

 Example: In this case, the executable file is located directly on C:\